LLM pipelines and serverless AI workflows

 Codify

-Implement each box as a function or pipeline step.
+Implement each stage as a function or pipeline step with its own logs.

 Measure cost